Idukki

 Run it before the procurement cycle.
 If two of the three answers are no, you should buy.

-There is one honest exception: if UGC infrastructure is itself your product or a true core differentiator, building is defensible.
-For a brand that sells anything else, UGC is critical plumbing, and you do not build your own plumbing.
-You buy a platform and spend your engineering on what makes you different.
+There is one honest exception.
+If UGC infrastructure is itself your product, or a true core differentiator, building is defensible.
+For a brand that sells anything else, UGC is critical plumbing, and you do not lay your own plumbing.
+You buy the platform and spend your engineering on what makes you different.

 TikTok Shop US sales 2025